What time do the ducks race?

 How do my ducks get in the water?

-The 17,000 ducks will be lowered onto Lady Bird Lake, from the Ann Richards Bridge on Congress Street, in an exciting and dramatic manner, under the supervision of the Austin Fire Department.
+The 15,000 ducks will be lowered onto Lake Park Pond, from the Mueller Bridge, in an exciting and dramatic manner, under the supervision of the Austin Fire Department.

 How will I know if my duck wins?